-For more information on transfer credits, please contact the Registrar's Office (registrar@bethanygu.edu).
+For more information on transfer credits, please contact the Admission's Office (admissions@bethanygu.edu).

 Re-enrollment

 Students who withdraw or are dismissed from school may apply for re-enrollment after a minimum absence of one semester, unless specific restrictions or conditions are determined in advance by any department represented on the Dismissal Committee and communicated to the student prior to withdrawal or dismissal.